 Important: Check-in for surgeries with appointments is 8:00am at our North-Dade clinic and 7:00am to 8:30am at our South-Dade clinic (check-in can take 30-60 minutes, so please plan accordingly).
 After 8:30 am, all surgeries with appointments lose their priority status and become walk-ins subject to space available.

-In preparation for all surgeries, pets must be fasted (NO food or treats – water is ok to prevent dehydration) from 8pm the night before surgery.
+In preparation for all surgeries, pets must be fasted (NO food or treats – water is OK to prevent dehydration) from 8pm the night before surgery.
 In the best interest of your pet’s health, all vaccines and dewormers must be administered 2 weeks prior to surgery.

-**Please Note: If your cat has a pyometra, the doctor will decide whether or not we can perform the surgery.
+**Please Note: If your cat or dog has a pyometra, the doctor will decide whether or not we can perform the surgery.
 If surgery is performed, the additional cost to the regular spay price can range from an additional $50 to $500.
 We are NOT equipped to perform emergency pyometra; please go to a private veterinary hospital, emergency clinic or veterinary surgical hospital.